yt-project/yt_astro_analysis/doc/source/halo_catalogs.rst

 Quantities may be available in the initial fields found in the halo catalog, or calculated from a function after supplying a definition.
 An example definition of center of mass is shown below.
-Currently available quantities are center_of_mass and bulk_velocity.
-Their definitions are available in ``yt_astro_analysis/halo_analysis/halo_quantities.py``.
-If you think that your quantity may be of use to the general community, add it to ``halo_quantities.py`` and issue a pull request.
+If you think that your quantity may be of use to the general community, add it to ``yt_astro_analysis/halo_analysis/halo_catalog/halo_quantities.py`` and issue a pull request.
 Default halo quantities are:

 * ``particle_identifier`` -- Halo ID (e.g. 0 to N)
 * ``particle_mass`` -- Mass of halo